-Although it varies by semester, there are typically between 40 and 60 full time students at Rhodes Wellness College, as well as part time and online students.
+Although it varies by semester, there are typically between 230 and 300 full-time students at Rhodes Wellness College, as well as 70 – 100 part-time and online students.

 There are four semesters each year (Spring, Summer, Fall and Winter) and each semester is 12 weeks long.
+There is a summer break and winter break for all students.
 Additionally, between the Spring and Summer semesters, and again between the Fall and Winter semesters, the college runs a guided career exploration, and preparation week.
 Participation in these special sessions is mandatory for diploma students.

 Yes, classes run year-round.
 The classes being offered vary each semester.

 Rhodes Wellness College is committed to enrolling students who both meet all of our program admission criteria and who are likely to succeed in meeting their educational and career goals.
 Students must meet the following criteria to be admitted to Rhodes Wellness College: